Best iPad for Interior Design

 Price

-The iPad 10th generation is the latest version of the very first iPad, known for its distinct name.
-It is the perfect budget solution for those who are studying interior design, or perhaps working freelance.
+The iPad 11th generation is the latest version of the very first iPad, known for its distinct name.
+Upgraded with a superfast A16 chip and 128 GB of starting storage in March 2025, it is the perfect budget solution for those who are studying interior design, or perhaps working freelance.
 This tablet is affordable, so you might try out design work on a tablet without committing to a significant investment of a Pro.

 Pros